 The Human returned with another set of plates bearing his similar, but significantly smaller, breakfast.
 Setting the meal down, Lorrik took a spot beside Jresh on the couch.

-“Well, it’s going well so far,” Jresh bluntly confessed as he directed another bite of food into his mouth.
-“So why does Syrosk want to meet?
-Is he still trying to get us to join that Logistics thing?”
+"Well, it's going well so far," Jresh plainly stated as he directed another bite of food into his mouth.
+"So why does Syrosk want to meet?
+Is he still trying to get us to join that Logistics thing?"

-“No, he says he’s given up on that,” Lorrik explained.
-“He also says he wants to give us a gift.”
+"No, he says he's given up on that," Lorrik explained.
+"He also says he just wants to give us a final parting gift."

 "The apartment wasn't enough?"
 Jresh muttered, mouth still full.

-“Something to help us with our futures, or so he says,” Lorrik declared.
+"Something to help us with our futures, or so he says."

 "Well, he works for Logistics… maybe it's a shuttle pass," Jresh suggested, half-joking.

-“That would help…” Lorrik mused, gently scratching his chin.
+"That would help," Lorrik said, gently scratching his chin.
 After a brief moment, the Human perked up and his eyes grew wide.
-“Oh, that reminds me!”
+"Oh, that reminds me!"

 The Pureblood arched his brow as he paused his intake of meat and eggs.
 He watched his partner leap up from the couch and rush down the hallway back toward the bedroom.
 He returned a few moments later carrying a wrapped and decorated box under his arm, neatly bound by a colorful ribbon.